Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Burdekin, placing the area among the bottom 25% of areas assessed nationally

-Burdekin has seen approximately 11 new homes approved annually over the past five financial years, totalling 56 homes.
-In FY2026 so far, there has been 1 approval recorded.
-The average number of new residents per year per dwelling constructed in Burdekin between FY2021 and FY2025 was 1.4, indicating balanced supply and demand with stable market conditions.
-However, this figure increased to 6.5 people per dwelling over the past two financial years, reflecting the area's growing popularity and potential supply constraints.
-New homes are being built at an average expected construction cost of $437,000.
+Burdekin has seen around 11 new homes approved annually over the past five financial years, totalling 56 homes.
+In FY-26 so far, 1 approval has been recorded.
+Over these five years, an average of 1.4 new residents per year per dwelling constructed was observed, indicating balanced supply and demand with stable market conditions.
+However, recent data shows this ratio has increased to 6.5 people per dwelling over the past two financial years, reflecting Burdekin's growing popularity and potential supply constraints.
+New homes are being built at an average expected construction cost value of $437,000.

-Additionally, $6.1 million in commercial development approvals have been recorded this financial year, suggesting the area's residential character.
-Compared to the rest of Queensland, Burdekin shows approximately 68% of the construction activity per person and places among the 24th percentile of areas assessed nationally, resulting in relatively constrained buyer choice that supports interest in existing homes.
+This financial year, $6.1 million in commercial development approvals have been recorded, suggesting the area's residential character.
+Compared to the Rest of Qld, Burdekin shows approximately 68% of the construction activity per person and places among the 23rd percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
 This is under the national average, indicating the area's established nature and suggesting potential planning limitations.
-Recent building activity consists entirely of detached houses, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Recent building activity consists entirely of detached houses, maintaining Burdekin's traditional low density character with a focus on family homes appealing to those seeking space.

-The estimated count of 675 people in the area per dwelling approval reflects its quiet, low activity development environment.
+The estimated count of 675 people per dwelling approval reflects its quiet, low activity development environment.
 With population expected to remain stable or decline, Burdekin should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development